Energy Institute High School: Campuses

 In order to emulate a corporate setting, the school district arranged for the school-style desks at Holden to be replaced with tables, and the regular walls were replaced with glass.
 Each classroom has a 70 in television that is connected to the internet.
 The district also used this design at the former Dodson.

-VLK Architects Inc. designed the current campus, and Anslow Bryant Construction Ltd. constructed the one of a kind project.
+VLK Architects Inc. designed the current campus, and Anslow Bryant Construction Ltd. constructed the project.
 The groundbreaking for the current campus was held on November 19, 2016.
 The dedication ceremony was held on September 19, 2018.
-This 116 sqft building was built to hold about 813 students, on 12 acres of land located along Southmore Boulevard at Tierwester.
+This 116 sqft building was built to hold about 813 students on 12 acres of land located along Southmore Boulevard at Tierwester.
 VLK planned and designed the $37 million school based on professional corporate and industry settings.
 The school is designed for collaboration and focused study with three main multi-level buildings for project-based learning areas as well as a main courtyard to enlarge learning and social space.
-When the campus was first developed there were concerns that it would not have enough parking space for staff and students and that this would put pressure on parking spaces in the surrounding community.
+When the campus was first developed, there were concerns that it would not have enough parking space for staff and students, and that this would put pressure on parking spaces in the surrounding community.
 While the Houston municipal code would have normally required 647 parking space, HISD had asked for special permission to put in 357 parking spots.